AntoLDM17/Bloque_4/README.md

 Added support for creating an excel report using pandas and xlsxwriter.
 Generating a report in excel of the executive part, the ingredient part and the orders part.

 ### Instructions:
-To execute the program, run "pizzas_maven_ejecutivo.py" or "pizzas_maven_excel.py" Also, it is possible to create a docker image to deploy the program in a safer way.
+To execute the program, use pip install -r requirements.txt to download the libraries needed.
+Then run "pizzas_maven_ejecutivo.py" or "pizzas_maven_excel.py"
+Also, it is possible to create a docker image to deploy the program in a safer way.
 To do that, just run the following command in the console, inside the directory where you clone this repository: